Drugstore Beetle Facts & Information

 How do I get rid of drugstore beetles?

 Controlling drugstore beetles begins with a thorough inspection.
 It is important to find everything that they have infested.
 Insecticide application is the final step.
 It should be applied only in cracks and crevices.
 The object is to help eliminate any beetles that may be hiding without contaminating surfaces.
 Incomplete treatment can allow survivors to re-infest.

-Your local Orkin technician is trained to help manage drugstore beetles and similar pests.
-Since every building or home is different, your Orkin technician will design a unique beetle treatment program for your situation.
+Your local Orkin Pro is trained to help manage drugstore beetles and similar pests.
+Since every building or home is different, your Orkin Pro will design a unique beetle treatment program for your situation.

 Behavior, Diet & Habits

 Size: The drugstore beetle is a small insect.
 The adult is about 2 to 3.5 mm long.

 Wings: The wing covers are lined with parallel rows of deep pits or punctures.
 The adult beetles can fly, and they are attracted to light.

 Body: The pest is oval-shaped.
 Viewed from above, the head is not visible, so the beetle appears to be "humped."

 Drugstore beetles infests many food products including: